ietf-homenet-wg/ietf-homenet-hna/draft-ietf-homenet-front-end-naming-delegation.md

 # HNA Security Policies {#sec-cpe-sec-policies}

-The HNA as hidden primary processes only a limited message exchanges on it's WAN interface(s).
+The HNA as hidden primary processes only a limited message exchanges on it's Internet facing interface.
 This should be enforced using security policies - to allow only a subset of DNS requests to be received by HNA.

 The Hidden Primary Server on the HNA differs the regular authoritative server for the home network due to: